 Due to the replacement of the 7.5 Alkaline batteries with the SLA batteries, each 4390 will now be shipped with 5 each NFES# 4150 SLA Battery Kit to accommodate the power needs of all the equipment.
 This will bring the total boxes to 14 kit boxes to each 4390 order.
-NIRSC recommends ordering one additional spare 4150 SLA Battery Kit to keep charging and hot swaps.
+NIRSC recommends ordering one additional spare 4150 SLA Battery Kit to keep charging and hot swaps for each piece of equipment requiring a 4150 SLA Battery Kit.